Sergej Khackimullin - Fotolia

 USAble offers term life policies and a variety of medical insurance options meant to supplement primary coverage in case of accidents, serious illnesses and other health issues.
 The insurer's operations require accurate synchronization of insurance enrollment information between the company, its Blue Cross and Blue Shield business partners, and its customers.
 From a data processing and analysis standpoint, "the requirements are increasing every day," Brannon said.

-The variety of data requiring preparation for analysis is also an issue for Brock Christoval, founder and CEO of Flyspan Systems Inc., Irvine, Calif.
+The variety of data requiring preparation for analysis is also an issue for Brock Christoval, founder and CEO of Flyspan Systems Inc. in Irvine, Calif.
 His company is building a data analytics platform for the commercial drone industry.
 The system, called FlyView, is being set up to pull in a wide range of sensor data from drones via the internet of things (IoT).
 Analytics teams at companies with fleets of drones will then be able to trawl the data both to analyze drone activity in the field and support predictive maintenance on the devices.

 Data prep software options grow